 Python is a powerful and flexible language with many mechanisms and paradigms that can greatly improve productivity.
 As with any software tool or language, though, having a limited understanding or appreciation of its capabilities can sometimes be more of an impediment than a benefit, leaving one in the proverbial state of “knowing enough to be dangerous”.

-Familiarizing oneself with the key nuances of Python, such as (but by no means limited to) the issues raised in this article, will help optimize use of the language while avoiding some of its more common pitfalls.
+Familiarizing oneself with the key nuances of Python, such as (but by no means limited to) the moderately advanced programming problems raised in this article, will help optimize use of the language while avoiding some of its more common errors.

 You might also want to check out our Insider’s Guide to Python Interviewing for suggestions on interview questions that can help identify Python experts.